 2533 Trotter Road, Hopkins 29061; Phone: 803-695-1714

-This family owned and operated farm uses natural growing practices, meaning no dangerous pesticides are used on the plants.
-Open March 22, 2019 through Mid-June (weather permitting).
-Hours: Monday – Saturday, 8 a.m. to 7 p.m.; Sunday, noon – 6 p.m.
+This family-owned and operated farm uses natural growing practices, meaning no dangerous pesticides are used on the plants.
+Open through Mid-June (weather permitting).
+Be sure to check out their Facebook page for the latest updates before heading out.
+Hours: Monday – Saturday, 8 a.m. to 7 p.m.; Sunday, 10 a.m. – 6 p.m.

 5057 South Carolina Highway 34, Pomaria 29126; Phone: 803-321-5952

 Berries are available, both as pre-picked and you pick.
 Other options include cider, dressing, syrups, and preserves.
 Berries are available, both as pre-picked and you pick.
-Hours are Monday – Saturday from 8 a.m. to 6 p.m. during strawberry season which runs April to middle of June.
-Since availability of crop can be hard to predict, it is advised to call before going.
+Strawberry season runs from mid-April to the middle of June.
+Since the availability of crops can be hard to predict, it is advised to call before going.
+Hours: Monday – Saturday, 8 a.m. to 6 p.m.; Sunday, Closed.

 Pick Your Own Tips For Success